Meet the Team

 Theresa Banks, EdD

-Theresa serves as the Drug Treatment Court Coordinator for Madison and Yancey Counties.
+Theresa serves as the Recovery Treatment Court Coordinator for Madison and Yancey Counties.
 She has a B.A. from Mars Hill College and a Doctorate in Educational Leadership from The University of North Carolina at Greensboro

 _edited.jpg)